 Time has stopped here in Guantánamo Bay.
 Forty-one men remain imprisoned without charge: suspended in space and time, detached from families and homeland, a 15-year hiatus from reality.
 I’ve been coming to this place for a few years now as a lawyer for the prisoners, but it still feels surreal to me.
 Some days (including today), the power will go out entirely on one side of the island, and stay out all day without explanation or warning.
 The only modes of transportation here are a yellow school bus and slow-chugging ferry—a throwback to some suburban childhood that wasn’t mine.

 Days at Guantánamo are quiet and dull—the people who work on the base have polite southern accents (all ‘yes sir’ and ‘no ma’am’), and all the faces are familiar.
 It’s like a scene from Pleasantville—but for the prison.
 I think people here forget that they’re living next to the most famous prison in the world.
 When I answer a mail clerk’s question about why I’m on the base, he looks as though I have reminded him of a childhood classmate he had worked to forget.
 “Ohh yeah… right,” he says.

-On this trip, I am meeting with 8 men.
-One of them—Tolfiq al Bihani—was cleared to go home in 2009.
-This means that the entire American security apparatus has agreed unanimously that Tolfiq posed no threat to the USA.
-Guantanamo may be the only prison on earth that keeps prisoners it concedes need not be imprisoned.
+On this trip, I am meeting with eight men.
+One of them—Towfiq Bihani—was cleared to go home in 2009.
+This means that the entire American security apparatus has agreed unanimously that Towfiq posed no threat to the USA.
+Guantánamo may be the only prison on earth that keeps prisoners it concedes need not be imprisoned.